5 Cloud Native Security Platform Must-haves

 To make open source code management easier, an automated platform is key.
 By automating open source code scans (starting before code is committed), vulnerabilities can be surfaced and monitored quickly, allowing security teams to proactively mitigate potential risks before the app is exploited.
 In the best case scenario, scanning the code at the start, prevents vulnerabilities from ever reaching the production environment.

 A cloud native security platform is essential to covering these 5 security components.
 If you’re interested in learning more about Trend Micro Cloud One™, our cloud-native security platform composed of 7 services, you can check out our extensive documentation.
-You can also start a free, 30-day trial and see how our security services platform can review the 5 security components using turnkey, customizable APIs, automation, and more.
+You can also start a free, 30-day trial and see how our security services platform can review the 5 security components using turnkey, customisable APIs, automation, and more.